 Old photos whose copyrights have expired are also fair game for documentary filmmakers.
 And so are photographs and videos/film footage shot by US federal government employees as part of their job (which aren’t eligible for copyright in the first place).
 Pond5 has a great public domain photograph collection which it offers for free.

 The Fair Use clause in US copyright law means you can use even copyright material without paying for them– so long as you’re using them to critique them, or in a few other limited circumstances.
 For instance, if you intend to critique Hollywood’s portrayal of Hispanics, you can excerpt short bits of movies that demonstrate your point, even without paying a dollar in license fees.
 Check out the Fair Use for Documentary Filmmakers guide for more info on how this works.

 Be strategic and selective about film festivals

 You might think that once your documentary film is finished, you can finally relax your budget.
-But the truth is, in the 21st century film festivals can be a bit of a racket.
-In order to submit your film they charge (sometimes larger) entry fees whether or not you’re selected, and they can result in very little from your perspective– not to mention cost a lot to attend if they’re out of town.
+But the truth is, in the 21st-century film festivals can be a bit of a racket.
+In order to submit your film, they charge (sometimes large) entry fees whether or not you’re selected, and they can result in very little from your perspective– not to mention cost a lot to attend if they’re out of town.
 So if you want to send your documentary to film festivals, be strategic about your festival strategy.
 Check out our article specifically about film festival strategy.

 Distribute your film online for cheap